decaf-dev/obsidian-note-splitter/README.md

 6. Your note is now split

 >[!NOTE]
 > Splitting a note will not modify the original note, unless the [delete original](#delete-original) setting is enabled.
-Notes will be created in configured [output folder](#output-folder).
+Split notes are created in [output folder](#output-folder).

 ### Frontmatter

-When splitting a note, this plugin will ignore frontmatter.
-Only the content after the frontmatter block will be split.
+When splitting a note, frontmater is ignored.
+Only content after the frontmatter block is split.

 ## Settings

 ### Output folder

 The folder to save split notes in.
-The default is `note-splitter`.

-If this is set to an empty string, the split notes will be saved in the same folder as the original note.
+If empty, the folder of the original note will be used.

+> [!NOTE]
+> Default is `note-splitter`

 ### Delimiter

-A delimiter is a sequence of characters used to divide content.
+The sequence of characters to split by.
 When you split a note, the content before and after each delimiter will become new notes.
 The default delimiter is a new line character `\n`.

 ### Use first line as title